 Support for Amazon EC2 Dedicated Hosting

-In an effort to provide PBS producers greater flexibility with innovation, as well as greater freedom to tackle emerging issues, PBS is providing select producers with dedicated compute and storage resources.
-These resources provide content producers greater technological freedom to innovate and experiment with new technologies, while introducing isolation between producer sites, dramatically reducing the impact of adverse events.
+In an effort to provide PBS producers greater flexibility to innovate as well as greater freedom to tackle emerging issues, PBS is providing selected producers with dedicated compute and storage resources.
+These resources provide content producers with greater technological freedom to innovate and experiment with new technologies.
+They also introduce isolation between producer sites, dramatically reducing the impact of adverse events.

-With these dedicated resources, producers now have nearly complete control over their environment and the means to address most issues autonomously.
+With this additional freedom and flexibility the producer now has nearly complete control over their environment and the means to address most issues autonomously.
 Provided resources are for the exclusive use of the producer to which access is granted.

-Technical support is provided by PBS but is limited to the following:
+Technical support for Dedicated resources are limited to the following: